 - Press the Button on the side of the band to turn on the Microphone

-- You will see a green light on the side of your band and your mobile device will show ‘Microphone On” message on the app
+- You see a green light on the side of your band, and your mobile device shows ‘Microphone On” message on the app

 - Next, you have to provide microphone access to the app by tapping on ‘OK’

-- The next sequence of steps help with training the app with your voice
+- The following sequence of steps helps with training the app with your voice

-With the above sequence of steps, you have activated the Tone analysis feature on your Amazon Halo Fitness band.
+With the above steps, you have activated the Tone analysis feature on your Amazon Halo Fitness band.

 How to start using Tone analysis on the Halo Band

-Now that you have set up the Tone analysis, by default it will start collecting brief voice snapshots during the day and then provide you with the analysis summaries the following day.
+Now that you have set up the Tone analysis, by default, it starts collecting brief voice snapshots during the day and then provides you with the analysis summaries the following day.

 What you want is to make sure that the setup is working.
-The easiest way to do this is to use the Tone analysis on a live conversation.
+The easiest way to do this is to use Tone analysis in a live conversation.

 - Tap on the second tab on the Halo app at the bottom